 Canada Lands Company is a self-financing, federal commercial Crown corporation.
-Canada Lands Company parent company and sole shareholder is CLCL, which reports to the Parliament of Canada through the Minister of Public Works and Government Services Canada.
+Canada Lands Company parent company and sole shareholder is CLCL, which reports to the Parliament of Canada through the Minister of Public Services and Procurement Canada.

 Canada Lands Company operates at arm’s-length from the government in acquiring properties from various federal departments, agencies and Crown corporations.
 Canada Lands Company optimizes the financial and community value of these strategic government properties that are no longer needed for program purposes.